iStock-2184117272

 External Data Integrations

-As described elsewhere, a key architectural capability of ClearFactr is to allow you to connect your models to external data, held in Cloud Data Warehouses ("CDWs").
+As described here, a key architectural capability of ClearFactr is to allow you to connect your models to external data, held in Cloud Data Warehouses ("CDWs") and Lakehouses.
+Any storage mechanism that can respond to a standard SQL query (which ClearFactr writes for you, under the covers) can be used to drive ClearFactr.

-The specifics differ slightly between different CDWs, but the overall process is the same.
+The specifics differ slightly between different CDWs, but the overall process is unified via an abstraction mechanism that ClearFactr calls a DataSource.

 Read More